dereklarmstrong/dereklarmstrong/README.md

 - ⚡ Fun fact: ...
 -->

 If you feel I have contributed something to your projects.
-A coffee is greatly appreciated.
-I do this in my free time to help others in the community.

 [Buy me a coffee](https://buymeacoffee.com/docmeir)